Vybz Kartel

-Adidja Azim Palmer (born 7 January 1976), better known as Vybz Kartel, is a Jamaican reggae and dancehall recording artist, songwriter, record producer, and entrepreneur.
-Among his various nicknames, he is referred to as Worl' Boss or Teacha.
+Adidja Azim Palmer (born 7 January 1976), better known as Vybz Kartel, is a Jamaican dancehall artist.
+Among his various nicknames, he is referred to as Worl' Boss, Teacha and King of Dancehall.
 As summarized by Rolling Stone, he "attained folk-hero status in Jamaica with provocative lyrics, and a mischievous public persona", and "few have captivated [the dancehall] audience – or offended the sensibilities of its detractors – as consistently and thoroughly as Kartel."
+He has also been credited as an inspiration for the dancehall-infused work of a number of Western artists, including Drake, who has cited Kartel as being one of his "biggest inspirations".

 Kartel's singles include "Romping Shop" (2009), "Dancehall Hero" (2010), and "Summer Time" (2011).
-Having collaborated with a number of hip hop and R&B artists such as Major Lazer, Rihanna, Jay-Z, Digga D and Unknown T, he has also been credited as an inspiration for the dancehall-infused work of a number of Western artists, including Drake, who has cited Kartel as being one of his "biggest inspirations".
+He has collaborated with a number of hip hop and R&B artists such as Major Lazer, Rihanna, Missy Elliott, Travis Scott and Alison Hinds.

-In 2014, Kartel was sentenced to life imprisonment for the murder of his associate Clive "Lizard" Williams.
-He will be eligible for parole once he has served a minimum of 35 years in prison.
-Despite being imprisoned, Kartel continues to release new music prolifically, having released over 50 new songs in 2016 alone.
-His hit song "Fever" was certified gold in June 2020.